 Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound.
 You will need to say why this modification will make the Local Plan legally compliant or sound.

-To make the policy sound it needs to incorporate required improvements and developments to the Great Northern Path (and connections) through Kimberley, through the site and through to Awsworth to enable the aspiration for it to be a good quality, multipurpose trail.
-Crucially it needs to incorporate requirements for creating a key missing section of the Great Northern Path through the site itself.
+To make the policy sound it needs to incorporate required improvements and developments to the Great Northern Path (and connections) through Kimberley and through to Awsworth to enable the aspiration for it to be a good quality, multipurpose trail.
+It also needs to incorporate requirements for creating a good quality walking and cycling link from the site to connect to the Great Northern Path.
 We recommend the following changes to the existing text as follows:

-I Key Development Requirements: Enhance and make improvements to the Great Northern path and its Green Infrastructure corridor both through Kimberley and west to Awsworth • Create a key new good quality and direct section of the Great Northern Path through the site to create a link from the existing 'Kimberley Depot' access on Eastwood Road to Goodwin Drive We recommend that the policy include reference to a detailed feasibility study of the Great Northern Path corridor which will inform the improvements required through this policy.
+Key Development Requirements: • Enhance and make improvements to the Great Northern Path and its Green Infrastructure corridor both through Kimberley and west to Awsworth • Create a good quality walking and cycling link from the site to connect to the Great Northern Path We recommend that the policy include reference to a detailed feasibility study of the Great Northern Path corridor which will inform the improvements required through this policy.